Superrehtard/old_diaspora_wiki/Federation-Message-Semantics.md

 This document describes the semantics of each type of message that Diaspora pods send to one another.
 Together, they constitute the semantics of Diaspora's federation.

-When Alice wants to send a message to Bob, she will construct one of these messages detailed below, and she will wrap it up and send it out using [[Diaspora's federation protocol]].
+When Alice wants to send a message to Bob, she will construct one of these messages detailed below, and she will wrap it up and send it out using [[Diaspora's Federation Protocol|Federation Protocol Overview]].

 # Basic concepts